taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 ### Neural Network

 - Make Your Own Neural Network (2016) by Tariq Rashid [4.3, 693]
+- Neural Network Design by Martin T. Hagan [4.33, 60]
+- Neural Networks And Learning Machines by Simon Haykin [4.09, 45]
 - The Math of Neural Networks (2017) by Michael Taylor

 ### Reinforcement Learning